stuffbyt/re-Invent2019BuildersSession/EasytoComplexLab.md

 - Click on that, and select CloudFront from the dropdown.
 Select newly created Cache Behavior from the dropdown.
 - Deploy to Lambda@Edge for Origin Request
 -	In the Distribution field, select your CloudFront distribution ID
--	In the Cache Behavior, select * (That’s the default cache behavior)
+-	In the Cache Behavior, select winterwear/* (That’s the cache behavior we just created in the above step)
 -	In the CloudFront event, we will select Origin Request.
 We want to map a user facing URLs to a complex URL in the backend.
 -	Acknowledge the message and click on Deploy.

+**Time to test our solution**

-Now to test this, let’s make a request to your CloudFront distribution with the following URL in your browser:
+- Let’s make a request to your CloudFront distribution with the following URL in your browser:

 *https://d123.cloudfront.net/winterwear/brownsweater*